Abizern/Abizern.github.io/content/posts/aoc-day14-restroom-redoubt.md

 ## Part 2 {#part-2}

 No way to write a test for this, and I wasn't going to cycle through all the possibilities to look for a tree.
 And there wasn't a description of the tree.
 Thinking it could have something to do with the solution to part 1, I looked at varies points, if any quadrants we empty, or symmetric, but it turned out that finding the **minimum of the safety score**, is the answer.
-You can see the output of my tree{{<sidenote>}}[aoc-tree.txt](/img/2024/12/aoc-tree.txt){{</sidenote>}}
+You can see the output of my tree{{<sidenote>}}[aoc-tree.txt](/img/2024/12/aoc-tree.txt){{</sidenote>}} as a text file.